 Unlike people, dogs and cats do not have sweat glands in their skin and therefore cannot cool by perspiration and evaporation.
 Panting is their only way for cooling off.
 As temperatures and humidity rise, this method becomes less efficient.
 Dogs and cats have a baseline body temperature of 100 to 102 degrees, and their organs begin to shut down at 106 degrees.

-So how do we protect our pets from the summer heat and keep them safe and cool:
+So how do we protect our pets from the summer heat and keep them safe and cool?
+Let’s check out some summer dog care tips below.

 Don’t keep your pets in parked cars.
 Research from San Francisco State University suggests that in 10 minutes, the temperature inside a car rises by 19 degrees.
 After 30 minutes it goes up 34 degrees; and after an hour, the temperature soars by 43 degrees.